cap-js/docs/java/cqn-services/remote-services.md

         .build();
 ```

-### Known Limitations
+### Limitations

-The following limitations are currently known for Remote OData Services:
+The following limitations are currently present for Remote OData Services in CAP Java:

 - Streaming of media content is not supported.
 This means that elements of an entity annotated with `@Core.MediaType` cannot be accessed via Remote OData Services and will cause an error.
+It is recommended to exclude these elements in your projections on the imported entity.